DavidSReich/SwiftUICombined/README.md

 It's GiphyTags meets SwiftUI!!

-It is written in Swift 5 and Xcode 11.4 beta (11N111s).
+It is written in Swift 5 and Xcode Version 11.4 (11E146).

 It queries the GIPHY website via its URL interface, and uses the tags returned to search deeper and deeper.
 (This isn't necessarily a good thing.)
 To use the app you will need to get an API key.
 The app can open the Giphy website and take you there.